Last updated: May 30, 2026

 Reorder stops by dragging.
 Date ranges can't overlap with another stop in the same trip — if you try, the app prompts you to fix the conflict.

-Each stop pulls a weather forecast for its date range when it's close enough to the present (typically about 15 days out).
-Beyond the forecast window stops show climate normals instead of a real forecast.
+Each stop pulls a weather forecast for its date range once it's within about 10 days of the present.
+Beyond that forecast window, stops show climate normals instead of a real forecast.
 Forecasts refresh automatically as your trip approaches.

 Reservations let you track flights, hotels, car rentals, restaurants, tours, and other booked items.
 Add a reservation by tapping + Reservation from inside a trip, then enter the type, dates and times, location, confirmation number, party size, and any attachments (boarding passes, vouchers, confirmation PDFs).
 Reservations appear on the day-by-day itinerary alongside your stops.